alia3g8ar/alia3g8ar/README.md

 # 💫 About Me:
-Hello, I am Ali Asghar, a passionate programmer.
+Hello, I am AliAsghar, a passionate programmer.
 I fill my free time with sports, listening to podcasts and tutorials, learning languages, and reading books.
 I enjoy sharing information and interacting with others.
 Additionally, I am interested in personal development and strive to make progress in this area.
 Moreover, I am also interested in trading and currently learning about it.
 Overall, I love learning and am seeking continuous growth and improvement in my life.<br><br>If you're interested, we can discuss each of these topics further and share our experiences with each other.

 ## 🌐 Socials: